Search by Keyword

 According to Mark Lewisohn's book "The Beatles Recording Sessions," there ended up being six takes that Norman Smith meticulously edited together that afternoon.
 These consisted of "take six" of the bulk of the song, "take 13" of the conclusion with Ringo's drum solos, "take 17" of John's harmonica in the introduction, "take 20" of the harmonica just before the second verse begins, "take 21" of the two harmonica segments heard in the bridge (just after the lyrics "the way that you do" and "too good to be true") and "take 23" of the harmonica at the song's conclusion.

 Afterwards, George Martin and engineers Norman Smith and Geoff Emerick stuck around until 1 pm to create both the mono and stereo mixes of the song.
 Since usually only mono mixes were required for songs being issued as singles, they may not have been sure at this stage if the song would be released on an album, which did require a stereo mix.
-Britain didn’t get an album release for the song in the '60s so the stereo mix was not released there at the time.
-America did get treated to this stereo mix on “The Beatles’ Second Album.”
+Britain didn’t get an album release for the song in the '60s so the stereo mix was not released in the UK at that time.
+America did get treated to this interesting stereo mix on “The Beatles’ Second Album.”

 When the stereo mix was performed on this day, it included three harmonica segments that weren’t deemed worthy of being included on the mono mix.
 Great care usually went into the mono mixes since this was what most record buyers played on their record players and radio stations played.
 For some reason, they took the extra work of including these other three harmonica segments, two of which occur in the bridge and one at the conclusion of the song.
 Another difference is in the fifth harmonica segment, which on the stereo mix begins before the one-beat of the measure, strategically covering up the edit previously made between the first and second sections of the song.
 This edit may have been more noticeable in stereo so they picked a different take of that harmonica segment to cover it up.